One challenge that constantly faces your sales team – how best to “frame the presentation” of your offerings.

 Present your offering in terms of ‘what most people do.’
 A LASIK consultation is a new concept to your prospects.
 It’s not something they’ve ever done, meaning they don’t have a good grasp on what it really means or how it fits into their lives.

 If you don’t eat Thai food (side note: you should start), then you need some help making a decision on what to get.
-What’s the herd choosing?
+What’s everyone else choosing?
 That’s probably a safe bet.

 Secondary component of the herd mentality framework — permission.
 People need permission to take action.
 Even though we don’t realize it or want to admit it.